astriaorg/astria/specs/sequencer-app.md

 ### ProcessProposal

-If the given node is a validator, but not the proposer for this round, `ProcessProposal` is called.
+For all nodes,`ProcessProposal` is called.
+However, only validator nodes need to validate and vote on the proposal.
 This checks if the commitment to the rollup data is correct.
 If it is not correct, the validator rejects the block.

 ### FinalizeBlock